Chinch-Bug/clangen-genemod/docs/dev/art/cat-sprites.md

 !!! note
     Exceptions should only be made in places like corners where erasing a pixel would change the shape in an odd way or make things unclear (often the ears).

-Any lineart that goes inside the cat outline should be at **50% opacity** (the ear was an exception in one sprite).
-They should be used very sparingly- only in places where the shape/pose of the cat would look odd and unclear otherwise or to give the sprite depth, aka helping you see what is at the front and what is at the back. **Otherwise they should be left out.** Very small line extensions can be used inside the sprite if it looks good.
+Any lineart that goes inside the rabbit outline should be at **50% opacity** (the ear was an exception in one sprite).
+They should be used very sparingly- only in places where the shape/pose of the rabbit would look odd and unclear otherwise or to give the sprite depth, aka helping you see what is at the front and what is at the back. **Otherwise they should be left out.** Very small line extensions can be used inside the sprite if it looks good.

 Examples;

 ![image](https://github.com/ClanGenOfficial/clangen/assets/115410010/596a96f8-98db-43c5-a99b-faa0f8ef7773)

-_This apprentice doesn’t have any helper lines, because you can see from a glance that it is holding one front paw up and other legs down, and tail up.
-The raised paw can be interpreted from either side of the cat, but it doesn’t confuse the eye most times and thinking about perspective, the pose looks flat either way._
+_This rusasi doesn’t have any helper lines, because you can see from a glance that it is holding one front paw up and other legs down, and tail up.
+The raised paw can be interpreted from either side of the rabbit, but it doesn’t confuse the eye most times and thinking about perspective, the pose looks flat either way._

 ![image](https://github.com/ClanGenOfficial/clangen/assets/115410010/842e9870-0b7a-4653-b5a3-282ce85dd23c)